 This device can be charged with the included charging docks.
 It’s worth noticing that there’s one dock for every radio instead of a dual pocket charger, requiring two outlets instead of one.
 While it’s a hassle to find two sockets to charge both batteries, charging time takes a quick 2.5 hours.

-Audio can be one of the pain points of many inexpensive two-way radios, but not so with the Arcshell AR-5.
+Audio can be one of the pain points of many impressive but inexpensive two-way radios, but not so with the Arcshell AR-5.
 It has a quality speaker that emits a clear sound so you can clearly hear the audio and calls.
 Furthermore, it also has a squelch function that limits background noise, further increasing the audio quality.